Miguel Cardoso (football manager): Rio Ave

 After over a year out of work, Cardoso returned to Rio Ave on 29 January 2021, on an 18-month deal.
 His team came 16th, and had to face F.C.
 Arouca in a play-off for top-flight survival.
 They lost 5–0 on aggregate; between the two games the termination of his employment was informally arranged, and he was barred from the training ground.

+Espérance de Tunis

+On 12 January 2024, Cardoso was appointed as head coach of Tunisian Ligue Professionnelle 1 side Espérance Sportive de Tunis, replacing Tarek Thabet.

+Mamelodi Sundowns

+After being sacked by Espérance in October 2024 following a poor start to the season, South African Premiership club Mamelodi Sundowns appointed Cardoso in December 2024.